by Dr. Lawrence Wilson

 that sits in one corner.
 The

-electricity or gas, and must be very hot to work properly.
+of electricity or gas, and must be very hot to work properly.

 Š Far infrared saunas use metallic, ceramic or black carbon elements for heating that mainly emit in the far infrared range.
 The electric heating elements are spread around the sauna space.
 Unfortunately, all of these far infrared saunas give off stray electromagnetic fields that may be extremely harmful.
 Please avoid all far infrared saunas for this reason.